bmnijhuis/Belastingdienst/README.md

 ## Team

-Our team consists of 5 Software Engineering students:
+Our team consists of 5 Software Engineering students.
-* Aitor Westerhof
-* Theo Krijgsheld
-* Cristina Margarint
-* Yao Xiao
-* Muwaffak Aburshaid

-And our assigned TA is **Chris van Riemsdijk**.

 ## Introduction